 ROBB can be...
 This section was assigned the colour green as this colour represents growth and a birth of new opportunities.
-Residents of Robb are poised

 Residents of Robb are poised to make new memories and enjoy what the future of Robb has in store and this may be achieved through the formation of newfound approaches.
 An unbridled enthusiasm for the future of Robb can be further described by this local resident quote: